 Figure 2 shows the distribution of CO, HC, and NO emissions by percent category from the data collected in this study.
-The solid bars show the percentage of the fleet in a given emission category, and the hatched bars show the percentage of the total emissions contributed by that category.
-This figure illustrates the skewed nature of automobile emissions; the lowest emission category for each of three pollutants is occupied by no less than 82% of the measurements (for HC).
-The lowest emission categories for CO and NO contain 98% and 86% of the measurements, respectively.
-The fact that the cleanest 98% of the measurements are responsible for only 50% of the CO emissions further demonstrates how the emissions picture can be dominated by a small number of high emitters.
+The solid bars show the percentage of the fleet in a given emission category, and the gray bars show the percentage of the total emissions contributed by that category.
+This figure illustrates the skewed nature of automobile emissions, the lowest emission category for each of three pollutants is occupied by no less than 79% of the measurements (for NO).
+The lowest emission categories for CO and HC contain 95% and 86% of the measurements, respectively.
+The fact that the cleanest 95% of the measurements are responsible for only 43% of the CO emissions further demonstrates how the emissions picture can be dominated by a small number of high emitters.
 This skewed distribution was also seen in all of the previous years and is reflected in the high values of percent of total emissions from the dirtiest 10% of the data (see Table 3).

-The inverse relationship between vehicle emissions and model year has been observed at a number of locations around the world, and Figure 3 shows that the fleet in the Phoenix area, during all six years of measurement, is not an exception.
-The HC data have been offset adjusted here.
-The NO emissions are now becoming more like the CO and HC plots where the newest model year vehicle show little or no emissions deterioration indicating that the reduction capabilities of modern catalyst are lasting longer.
-The NO emissions vs. model year now take between thirteen and fourteen model years before they level out.
-This has been observed previously, and is likely due to the tendency for older vehicles to lose compression and operate under fuel-rich conditions, both factors resulting in lower NO emissions.
+The inverse relationship between vehicle emissions and model year has been observed at a number of locations around the world, and Figure 3 shows that the fleet in the Phoenix area, during all three years of measurement, is not an exception.4 The plot of % NO vs. model year rises rather sharply, at least compared to the plots for CO and HC, and then appears to level out in model years prior to 1987.
+This has been observed previously,^{5, 10} and is likely due to the tendency for older vehicles to lose compression and operate under fuel-rich conditions, both factors resulting in lower NO emissions.
+Unlike data collected in Chicago from 1997-1999, the Phoenix measurements do not show a tendency for the mean and median emissions to increase significantly for the newest model year.11 The absence is most likely due to license plates remaining with the vehicle in Arizona, as opposed to license plates moving with the owner, as is the case in Illinois.